nikkefimov/snippetbox/cmd/notes.md

  download package goplayground/form or gorila/schema to automatically decode the form data into the crateSnippetForm struct

 add package and update files main.go and handlers.go

+When call app.formDecoder.Decode() it requires a non-nil pointer as the target decode destination.
+If we try to pass in something that is not a non-nil pointer, then Decode() will return a form.InvalidDecodeError error.
+It is a critical problem with our application code(rather than a client error due to bad input).
+Need to check for this error specifically and manage it as a special case, rather than just returning a 400 Bad Request response.

+Creating a decodePostForm helper, update helpers.go file